SOCI 210: Sociological perspectives

 Discussing fatness

-• Being fat is not an indicator of poor health
+• Being fat is not a medical condition needing treatment, nor is it an indicator of poor health

 • Medicalized terms like 'obese' and normative words like 'overweight' should be avoided, as should euphamisms that try to avoid saying the word fat